destec/destec.github.io/source/_posts/graphql-intro.md

 const PostType = new GraphQLObjectType({
   name: 'PostType',
   fields: () => ({
     id: {
       type: GraphQLID,
-      description: 'the unique id for the post'
+      description: 'the unique id for the post',
     },
     title: {
       type: GraphQLString,
-      description: 'the title for the post'
+      description: 'the title for the post',
     },
     content: {
       type: GraphQLString,
-      description: 'the full content for the post'
+      description: 'the full content for the post',
     },
     author: {
       type: GraphQLString,
-      description: 'the author name for the post'
+      description: 'the author name for the post',
     },
     comments: {
       type: new GraphQLList(CommentType),
-      description: 'the comments list'
+      description: 'the comments list',
-    }
+    },
-  })
+  }),
 });
 ```